enkb123/rosetta-io/rosetta-site/content/_index.md

 ## About

-The purpose of this project is to provide working examples of how popular languages handle basic I/O and common serialization formats.
-The covered languages are listed below.
-For each example under IO operations, the language's handling of the operation is shown.
+Rosetta I/O provides working, tested examples of how popular languages/runtimes handle basic I/O and common serialization formats.

 The name `rosetta-io` is an hommage to [Rosetta Code](https://rosettacode.org/wiki/Rosetta_Code) but is not affiliated.